Charter

 - Internal Audit Function.

-These arrangements are detailed in the Shared Arrangement Agreement and the Memorandum of Understanding.
+These arrangements are detailed in the MOU.

 12. Work Health and Safety Obligations